 The same diagram can be altered to show the detail of the interface that has been rolled-up in the previous diagram.
-This is a powerful facility that allows repository content to be automatically altered to create alternative views for different stakeholders.
+This facility that allows repository content to be automatically altered to create alternative views for different stakeholders.

+Matrices

-Matrices The Relationship Matrix and Gap Matrix are grids that allow the relationships between two sets of element to be visualized in a matrix format with one set of elements on the horizontal axis and the other on the vertical axis.
+The Relationship Matrix and Gap Matrix are grids that allow the relationships between two sets of element to be visualized in a matrix format with one set of elements on the horizontal axis and the other on the vertical axis.
 Markers at the intersection of a column and a row indicate information about the relationship between the two elements.

-Meet the Enterprise Architecture Tools Enterprise Architect is a sophisticated and flexible Enterprise Architecture platform that can be used as both an architecture repository and a tool for managing architecture projects.
+Meet the Enterprise Architecture Tools Enterprise Architecture platform that can be used as both an architecture repository and a tool for managing architecture projects.
 It can be used across the entire life cycle from setting up an architecture program or office to planning, managing, developing and documenting architectures through to the governance of implementation projects that consume the architectural output.
 The tool can be used with any single or combination of Architecture Frameworks, processes and languages of representation.
 There is a wide range of facilities and tools that allow the architect to work using their preferred methods such as Word Processor views, Spreadsheet views, Diagrams, Relationship Matrices or a range of other core and extended features.

 This Mind Map shows the landscape of the key Enterprise Architecture tools that can be used to set up and maintain the architecture office and to plan, create, manage and document architectures.
-While these are the primary tools there are a series of other tools described in the topic Additional Enterprise Architecture Tools.
+While these are the primary tools there are a series of other tools described in the Help topic Additional Enterprise Architecture Tools.

-Activity Diagram

-Getting to know the Activity Diagram

-Introducing the Activity Diagram

-The Activity diagram is one of the Unified Modeling Language (UML) Behavioral diagrams that can be used to model a process or algorithm as a sequence of steps.
+Activity Diagram The Activity diagram is one of the Unified Modeling Language (UML) Behavioral diagrams that can be used to model a process or algorithm as a sequence of steps.
 It is a more sophisticated version of its close cousin the Flowchart diagram.
-Activity diagrams can be used to model Business Processes as a UML alternative to the BPMN Business Process diagram and have the same ability to create a hierarchy of Activities in the Browser window.
+Activity diagrams can be used to model Business Processes as a UML alternative to the BPMN Business Process diagram; they have the same ability to create a hierarchy of Activities in the Browser window.
 Activity Diagram showing the use of Partitions